ecoruh/hdc/README.md

 HDC uses an AWS Elastic Beanstalk (EBS) environment.
 EBS provides a seamless environment to deploy and manage your app.

-> EBS is great and the HDC app I shared in this repository is a fully functioning version, so you can go ahead and adopt it in your EBS environment.
-But beware of the costs.
-EBS is probably an overkill for a simple app like HDC, which has a very low hit rate.
-HDC would cost around $30 (45 AUD) a month even with the leanest EC2 option.
-You may consider using technologies with much lower cost, such as serverless (AWS Lambda) in stead of using EBS.
+> EBS is great and the app I shared in this repository is a fully functioning core version, so you can go ahead and adopt or enhance it in your EBS environment.
+But beware of the operational costs.
+EBS is probably an overkill for a simple app like HDC that has a very low hit rate (one or two users with rare access).
+HDC would cost around $30 (45 AUD) a month even with the leanest EC2 CPU option, `t1-micro`.
+The incoming release of HDC (code named `wombat`) will use cloud technologies with much lower cost, namely  AWS Lambda and [serverless](https://serverless.com/).
+But if you can't wait and you want to experiment with it go ahead, use this version.

 ## Best practices